The guarding abilities and tendency to be faithful to a fault are just some of the plethora of lovable traits that the Bullypit possesses.

 Thankfully though, these dogs are not difficult to train, unless you let their domineering nature take over.

 Without consistent coaching under a firm hand, the Bullypit can get particularly difficult to handle.

-Its stubbornness will have to be tackled with daily sessions of positive reinforcement before the dog develops aggression and other behavioural issues.
+Its stubbornness will have to be tackled with daily sessions of positive reinforcement before the dog develops aggression and other behavioral issues.